 Working parents of children aged 3 and 4 years old could be entitled for up to 30 hours free childcare a week.

-Working includes employed persons, self-employed persons, and parents on zero hours contracts who meet the criteria.
+Working includes if you are employed, self-employed, and parents on zero hours contracts who meet the criteria.

 A child qualifies for free childcare if they are resident in the England and under compulsory school age: